SBRG/ssbio/docs/instructions/fatcat.rst

 FATCAT is a structural alignment tool that allows you to determine the similarity of a pair of protein structures.

-.. warning:: Parsing FATCAT results is currently incomplete and will only return TM-scores as of now - but not all dis
+.. warning:: Parsing FATCAT results is currently incomplete and will only return TM-scores as of now - but TM-scores only show up in development versions of jFATCAT

 Instructions